MAXIORBOY/SudokuCreator/README.md

-# Sudoku Creator is a web application, which allows a user to solve an automatically generated Sudoku grid.
+# Sudoku Creator is a web application, created in Django, which allows a user to solve an automatically generated Sudoku grid.

 ## Features:
 * 3 levels of difficulty: